rjhilgefort/driver-trip-stats/README.md

 ## Behavior Notes / Assumptions

-These notes are meant to clarify behavior you might see during runtime that is not spelled out explicitly in the specs
+These notes are meant to clarify behavior you might see during runtime that is not spelled out explicitly in the specs.

 - If a line in the data file is deemed invalid, it will be skipped and not factored into the final output.
 - Very large files are not handled or accounted for.
 I'm assuming it's safe to read the file in it's entirety- If needed, I would implement a function to read a file line by line.
+- If a trip is called with no drivers before hand, the trip is skipped instead of creating a new driver of that name.
+On that note, I'm curious why the format would even have a driver command since it doesn't contain any information that couldn't be inferred from the trip command.
+- It is expected that '00:00' will occur, while '24:00' will not.
+In military time either are acceptable but one or the other is typically used depending on the situation.

 ## Architecture Notes